What Are The Advantages Of Recombination During Meiosis

 2. Repairing DNA Damage: A Crucial Role in Genome Integrity

 Beyond its contribution to evolution, recombination plays a vital role in maintaining genome integrity.
-During meiosis, DNA can be damaged by various factors, including radiation and replication errors.
+That said, during meiosis, DNA can be damaged by various factors, including radiation and replication errors.
 Recombination provides a powerful mechanism for repairing these damaged DNA strands.

 The efficiency of this repair mechanism is crucial in preventing the accumulation of harmful mutations and maintaining the stability of the genome.
-This, in turn, contributes to the overall health and viability of the organism.
+This, in turn, contributes to the overall health and viability of the organism That's the part that actually makes a difference..

 3. Suppressing the Accumulation of Deleterious Mutations: Muller's Ratchet